-This year's AGM will be held on Wednesday, 18th April in the meeting room at St Michael and All Angels
+This year's AGM will be held on Tuesday, 2nd April at 8 pm in the meeting room at St Michael and All Angels

-The newsletter has been circulated to members and residents during February.
+The newsletter is being circulated to members and residents during February.
 Click here for the on-line version.

 The Wildlife Area is an ideal place for families to visit and have picnics.
 Running a wildlife area inevitably involves a delicate balance of priorities - protecting and encouraging wildlife and also providing an area which gives pleasure to visitors and residents alike.
 Most of these are reflected in our Fox Corner Country Code.